History of the New Orleans Saints: Jim Mora era (1986–1996)

 Before the 1986 season, Saints owner Tom Benson put his stamp on the team by making two important hires: first, he named Jim Finks president and general manager; then, he named Jim Mora head coach.
-The Saints' offense struggled throughout the year after Bobby Hebert went down with a knee injury in the third game of the season, but behind a revitalized defense and NFC Rookie of the Year Rueben Mayes, New Orleans improved to 7–9.
+The Saints' offense struggled throughout the year but player Rueben Mayes was named NFC Rookie of the Year.

 The 1987 Saints started 1–1; then, another player strike followed.
 This time, however, replacement players were used until the regular players ended their strike.
 As a result, the season was only one game shorter than usual.
 The Saints went 2–1 with replacement players as they were led by their quarterback, New Orleans native John Fourcade.

-When the regular players returned, their first game was against the San Francisco 49ers.
-The Saints lost 24–22, but that would be the last time they would taste defeat that year.
-They ran off a nine-game winning streak to close out the season – a remarkable feat considering that the Saints had never before won nine games in a season, let alone nine games in a row.
-The loss against San Francisco, however, would keep the Saints from being NFC West Champions; instead, the Saints finished 12–3, behind the 13–2 49ers, and had to settle for a wild-card spot in the playoffs despite having a better record than either of the other division champions that year.
-The Saints hosted the Minnesota Vikings on January 3, 1988; after 20 years, the Saints finally took part in the NFL playoffs.
-The game started well for the Saints as they took a 7–0 lead, but Minnesota answered by taking a 31–10 lead into halftime.
-The Vikings added 13 more points in the second half to make the final score 44–10.
-Despite the loss, the Saints were recognized for their accomplishments; six players were selected for the Pro Bowl, and Mora and Finks were named NFL Coach and Executive of the Year, respectively.
+When the regular players returned, they lost their first game against the San Francisco 49ers.
+Afterwards, they ran off a nine-game winning streak to close out the season – a first for the team.
+A loss against San Francisco, however, would keep the Saints from being NFC West Champions.
+On January 3, 1988; after 20 years, the Saints finally took part in the NFL playoffs and Mora and Finks were named NFL Coach and Executive of the Year, respectively.

 The 1988 Saints looked to return to the playoffs.
-After starting the season with a loss to their nemesis, the 49ers, the Saints bounced back with a seven-game win streak.
+After starting the season with a loss to the 49ers, the Saints bounced back with a seven-game win streak.
 After the streak, though, the Saints lost five of their next seven games.
 They won their last game of the season, against Atlanta, but they missed out on the playoffs due to tiebreakers.

 The 1989 Saints managed to finish 9–7, but thanks to other strong performances in the NFC, they missed the playoffs by two games.